Invest in Stocks by Trading Sell to Open Put Options

 For Comparison: A Regular Stock Buy

 Let's say that at some point in the past, you had wanted to purchase Tiffany & Co. shares because they have great brand recognition, and they operate using a fairly simple business model.
-However, you weren't sure how to proceed since the current market was experiencing high volatility and you had seen falling stock prices over an extended time period.
+However, you weren't sure how to proceed since the current market was experiencing high volatility and you had seen falling stock prices over an extended period.

 For example, as of the close of markets on October 14, 2008, shares of Tiffany & Co. were selling at $29.09 each, down from a high of $57.32 prior to the crash on Wall Street.
 Investors were panicked that the retail environment was going to fall apart and that high-end jewelry was going to be one of the first things to go because consumers weren’t going to buy expensive watches, diamond rings, and housewares when they couldn't even pay their mortgage.